danrot/danrot.github.io/_posts/2020-06-05-typing-in-javascript-flow-vs-typescript.md

 ---
 layout: post
 title: Typing in JavaScript - Flow vs. TypeScript
 excerpt: There were two choices for static type checking in JavaScript - Flow and TypeScript.
-TypeScript is much more popular nowadays, but lets compare them anyway.
+TypeScript is much more popular nowadays, but let's compare them anyway.
 tags:
     - javascript
     - flow